wp-plugins/backup-by-supsystic/readme.txt

 == Description ==

-Backup WordPress website to the FTP, Google Drive or Local Computer and restore in two clicks.
+Backup WordPress website to the FTP, DropBox, Google Drive or Local Computer and restore in two clicks.
 With [Backup plugin by Supsystic](http://supsystic.com/plugins/backup-plugin/ "Backup plugin by Supsytic") make keeping a copy of your site's data on hand extraordinarily simple.

 = Backup plugin features =